aextech/websocket-api-doc/english.md

     "price": 10.5, // transaction price
     "amount": 57, // the number of deals
     "fee": 0 // handling fee, type=1 is the handling fee, in transaction currency, income = amount-fee; type=2 is the selling fee, in pricing currency, income = price* Amount-fee
+    "self":0 //1 is self purchase and self sale 0 no
   }
 }
 {